Alumni profile: Sibongani Kayola

 Can you give an overview of your current role?

-In my role I lead Mercy Corps efforts to address the needs of communities in Sudan, providing leadership, developing and implementing strategic plans in alignment with Mercy Corps’ strategy, mission, and objectives.
-I also lead the establishment and maintenance of partnerships with local organisations, donors, and other stakeholders to leverage resources, coordinate activities, and maximise impact.
+In my previous role as Country Director of Mercy Corps in Sudan, I led Mercy Corps efforts to address the needs of communities, providing leadership and developing and implementing strategic plans in alignment with Mercy Corps’ strategy, mission, and objectives.
+I also led the establishment and maintenance of partnerships with local organizations, donors, and other stakeholders to leverage resources, coordinate activities, and maximize impact.

-I am also responsible for managing the budget, financial resources, and assets of Mercy Corps’ operations in the country ensuring compliance with financial regulations, donor agreements, and organisational policies.
-Following the start of the conflict in Sudan in April 2023, I led the redesign and repositioning of our strategy and portfolio to ensure that we could continue to provide support to communities while also ensuring that our staff are safe and have the resources they need to care for themselves and their families in these difficult times.
+Following the start of the conflict in Sudan in April 2023, I led the redesign and repositioning of our strategy and portfolio to ensure that we could continue to provide support to communities while also ensuring that our staff are safe and have the resources they need to care for themselves and their families.
+I co-led the development of the Cash Consortium of Sudan, an interagency body championing cash and markets assistance to transform humanitarian response and recovery in partnership with vulnerable conflict-affected populations in Sudan.

 You have other interests too?

-I serve on the board of Directors of Plan International, Inc. (PII) a global non-profit organisation that works in more than 75 countries to advance children’s rights and equality for girls, with a focus on promoting sustainable development.
-I chair the People and Culture sub-committee which provides assurance to the International Board that PII has the necessary people and culture policies, structures and processes in place to deliver the Global Strategy within a safe, supportive and equitable working environment.
+I serve on the board of Directors of Plan International, Inc. (PII) a global non-profit organisation that works in more than 75 countries to advance children’s rights and equality for girls, focusing on promoting sustainable development.
+I chair the People and Culture sub-committee, which assures the International Board that PII has the necessary people and culture policies, structures, and processes in place to deliver the Global Strategy within a safe, supportive, and equitable working environment.

 What advice would you give to prospective students?

-I would advise any student considering Green Templeton College to choose it for its vibrant interdisciplinary community, which fosters both academic excellence and personal growth, and for the unparalleled opportunities for networking and mentorship that will undoubtedly shape their future endeavours.
+I would advise any student considering Green Templeton College to choose it for its vibrant interdisciplinary community, which fosters academic excellence and personal growth, and for the unparalleled opportunities for networking and mentorship that will undoubtedly shape their future endeavors.